Large

 Management

-The animal population in the Wilderness is managed with minimal human intervention, following the same approach as the rest of the area.
+The animal population in The Wilderness is managed with a focus on the animals’ needs and the best interests of biodiversity.

 Respect the Animals